mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record.md

 <!--To help you prevent deliverability issues by allowing ISPs to authenticate your sending domains - while gaining visibility and control over mail that fail this authentication, [!DNL Journey Optimizer] will soon be supporting the DMARC technology directly in its administration interface.-->

-To help you prevent deliverability issues while gaining control over mail that fail authentication, [!DNL Journey Optimizer] will soon be supporting the DMARC technology directly in its administration interface.
+To help you prevent deliverability issues while gaining control over mail that fail authentication, [!DNL Journey Optimizer] is now supporting the DMARC technology directly in its administration interface.
 [Learn more](#implement-dmarc)

 ### How does DMARC work? {#how-dmarc-works}